-Much of Nongatown Landing is low marine limestone cliff at the water’s edge, however, beach gradually takes over to the east.
+Much of Nongatown Landing is a low marine limestone cliff at the water’s edge, however, beach gradually takes over to the east.

 Two sets of ruins can be found in the general area.

-Conch Bar coastal road.
-This highly scenic paths leads along the top of the bluff fronting Conch Bar Beach and Platico Point.
+The easiest point of access is found on the eastern end of the Conch Bar coastal road.
+This highly scenic path leads along the top of the bluff fronting Conch Bar Beach and Platico Point.
 After you pass the crane ruins, simply stop at one of the short bulldozed tracts to the ocean.